 For more on the film, click here.

-With an introduction from the Irish Ambassador, Helena Nolan.
+The event was introduced by the Irish Ambassador, Helena Nolan.